kalekdev/uni/semester-1/nus-1/notes.typ

 $

 == Elektrische Fluss (Flux)
-TODO: Reread Anhang C to understand where the name Fluss comes from

-_Elektrische Flussdichte (aka elektrische Erregung)_: How the electric field interacts with a material at a point in space.
-TODO: Expand after learning about permittivity.
+_Electric Displacement Field (aka Flux Density)_: An imaginary field that describes the effect of a charge on space, independent of if it's through a vacuum, dielectric or conductor.
 $
-  arrow(D) &= epsilon_0 arrow(E)\
+  arrow(D) &= epsilon arrow(E)\
   "Point charge" &= arrow(e_r)Q / (4 pi r^2)
 $